karmada-io/website/docs/reference/karmada-api/policy-resources/cluster-override-policy-v1alpha1.md

       - **spec.overriders.commandOverrider.value** ([]string)

         Value to be applied to command/args.
 Items in Value which will be appended after command/args when Operator is 'add'.
 Items in Value which match in command/args will be deleted when Operator is 'remove'.
 If Value is empty, then the command/args will remain the same.

+    - **spec.overriders.fieldOverrider** ([]FieldOverrider)

+      FieldOverrider represents the rules dedicated to modifying a specific field in any Kubernetes resource.
+This allows changing a single field within the resource with multiple operations.
+It is designed to handle structured field values such as those found in ConfigMaps or Secrets.
+The current implementation supports JSON and YAML formats, but can easily be extended to support XML in the future.

+      <a name="FieldOverrider"></a>

+      *FieldOverrider represents the rules dedicated to modifying a specific field in any Kubernetes resource.
+This allows changing a single field within the resource with multiple operations.
+It is designed to handle structured field values such as those found in ConfigMaps or Secrets.
+The current implementation supports JSON and YAML formats, but can easily be extended to support XML in the future.
+Note: In any given instance, FieldOverrider processes either JSON or YAML fields, but not both simultaneously.*

+      - **spec.overriders.fieldOverrider.fieldPath** (string), required

+        FieldPath specifies the initial location in the instance document where the operation should take place.
+The path uses RFC 6901 for navigating into nested structures.
+For example, the path "/data/db-config.yaml" specifies the configuration data key named "db-config.yaml" in a ConfigMap: "/data/db-config.yaml".

+      - **spec.overriders.fieldOverrider.json** ([]JSONPatchOperation)

+        JSON represents the operations performed on the JSON document specified by the FieldPath.

+        <a name="JSONPatchOperation"></a>

+        *JSONPatchOperation represents a single field modification operation for JSON format.*

+        - **spec.overriders.fieldOverrider.json.operator** (string), required

+          Operator indicates the operation on target field.
+Available operators are: "add", "remove", and "replace".

+        - **spec.overriders.fieldOverrider.json.subPath** (string), required

+          SubPath specifies the relative location within the initial FieldPath where the operation should take place.
+The path uses RFC 6901 for navigating into nested structures.

+        - **spec.overriders.fieldOverrider.json.value** (JSON)

+          Value is the new value to set for the specified field if the operation is "add" or "replace".
+For "remove" operation, this field is ignored.

+          <a name="JSON"></a>

+          *JSON represents any valid JSON value.
+These types are supported: bool, int64, float64, string, []interface[], map[string]interface[] and nil.*

+      - **spec.overriders.fieldOverrider.yaml** ([]YAMLPatchOperation)

+        YAML represents the operations performed on the YAML document specified by the FieldPath.

+        <a name="YAMLPatchOperation"></a>

+        *YAMLPatchOperation represents a single field modification operation for YAML format.*

+        - **spec.overriders.fieldOverrider.yaml.operator** (string), required

+          Operator indicates the operation on target field.
+Available operators are: "add", "remove", and "replace".

+        - **spec.overriders.fieldOverrider.yaml.subPath** (string), required

+          SubPath specifies the relative location within the initial FieldPath where the operation should take place.
+The path uses RFC 6901 for navigating into nested structures.

+        - **spec.overriders.fieldOverrider.yaml.value** (JSON)

+          Value is the new value to set for the specified field if the operation is "add" or "replace".
+For "remove" operation, this field is ignored.

+          <a name="JSON"></a>

+          *JSON represents any valid JSON value.
+These types are supported: bool, int64, float64, string, []interface[], map[string]interface[] and nil.*

     - **spec.overriders.imageOverrider** ([]ImageOverrider)